jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * One may be tempted to map each decoded signal directly to the desired outputs, however, there are problems with this

     * As discussed above with the multiplexers

-    * Instead, the decoded signals are mapped to or gates that correspond to each output
+* Instead, the decoded signals are mapped to OR gates that correspond to each output

 * The goal is then to

     * Create a decoder
-    * Map the decoded signals to or gates when the signal should cause the specific output to go high
+    * Map the decoded signals to OR gates when the signal should cause the specific output to go high

 .. figure:: pla_example_1.png
     :width: 500 px
     :align: center

     Programmable logic array (PLA) mapping two inputs to three outputs.
-The PLA is made up of an array of and gates serving as a decoder and an array of or gates that will output a high signal when any of the decoded inputs are high.
+The PLA is made up of an array of AND gates serving as a decoder and an array of OR gates that will output a high signal when any of the decoded inputs are high.

-* This basic design of an array of and gates followed by an array of or gates scales to arbitrary size
+* This basic design of an array of AND gates followed by an array of OR gates scales to arbitrary size
 * Below is some truth table describing some functionality for a three input, four output PLA

 .. list-table:: Three Input PLA with Some Output